Day of the Fish by Shannon Dorey

 The frog and toad image, along with the frog-shaped woman displaying her vulva, appears across a wide time span, not only during the European and Anatolian Neolithic but in the Near East, China, and the Americas.
 Several closely related frog deity images in Egypt and the Near East help explain the function of this goddess.
 Egyptians revered the frog as Heket, primordial mother of all existence.
 In the early predynastic period (around 3100 BCE), she was portrayed as a woman with a frog head, or as a frog or toad impersonating the goddess.
 “Frog” was her hieroglyphic sign.
 Heket controlled fecundity and regeneration after death.Marija Gimbutas, The Living Goddess p.28

-Dorey has also found similarities between the Dogon religion and what was known of the religion of the Jomon people of Japan who were Mesolithic-Neolithic hunters and gatherers from about 14,000 to 300 BCE.
+Dorey has found similarities between the Dogon religion and what was known as the religion of the Jomon people of Japan, who were Mesolithic-Neolithic hunters and gatherers from about 14,000 to 300 BCE.
 The Shakoki-dogu (1000–400 BCE) from the Tokyo National Musum is shown at left with its frog eyes.

 Dorey believes that the Dogon religion provides us with the real history of our past and that falsehoods about history do not prepare people for the future.
 According to the Dogon, the Nummo were to one day return to Earth.
 The day of the Nummos' return was known to the Dogon as the "Day of the Fish."

 Read more about the Nummo and the goddess religion in Day of the Fish.